 About the Author

-Lauren Licata is a Product Marketing Manager at Belly.
+Lauren Licata is the Senior Director of Marketing at Belly.

 She's passionate about working with startups & organizations dedicated to solving today’s most pressing challenges.

-She's on the Associate Board at the American Cancer Society and serves on the Associate Council at Ms. Tech.
+She's on the Associate Board at the American Cancer Society and blogs at SaaSy Content.

 Follow on Google Plus